Steps

 FYI, at the Google Play Console, keys are located under "App integrity" menu:

 So the idea is we use wrong key when building the release supra locally via Android Studio.
 This might happen when e. g. we started working from another computer and generated locally new key.
 The option here is to find our old key.
 I personally store it at Google Drive (though I admit it is not a best idea).
 Usually this file has "jks" extension.
 So we can download the old key from backup and then use it to build aab file via Android Studio (see supra "Make (build) signed aab (or apk) file" -> Press in Android Studio menu: Build->Generate Signed Bundle/APK).
+If the old key is not found, we can generate new one.
+Though it is more complicated because next we need to sync it with Google Play Console.

 Conclusion